Skip to main contentArrow Right

 const permissions = getJwtPermissions();

-Lastly, replace the Router Link in the template to make sure the link is displayed only to users with the appropriate permission:
+Lastly, replace the Router Link in the template so it appears only for users with the correct permission:

 <RouterLink